bensmrs/gendarme/README.md

 * `encode: type a. ?v:a -> a Marshal.ty -> string`, to encode values;
 * `unmarshal: type a. ?v:t -> a Marshal.ty -> a`, to unmarshal values;
 * `decode: type a. ?v:string -> a Marshal.ty -> a`, to decode values.

+Please take inspiration from the already provided encoders.

 ### Writing custom types